-In describing a health problem, we need to address what we will call the burden of disease, the course of disease, and the distribution of disease.
-The first step in addressing a health problem is to describe its burden of disease, which is the occurrence of disability and death due to a disease.
+The first step in addressing a health problem is to describe its impact.
+That is, we need to begin by understanding the occurrence of disability and death due to a disease, which we call the burden of disease.
 In public heath, disability is often called morbidity and death is called mortality.
-We will want to know the current burden of disease and whether there has been a recent change in the burden of the disease.
+We also need to determine whether there has been a recent change in the impact of the disease.
+Thus, the first question we ask in describing a health problem is: what is the burden of disease in terms of morbidity and mortality and has it changed over time?